dxaginfo/music-education-scheduler-app/README.md

 - RESTful API architecture
 - JWT-based authentication with refresh tokens
 - Prisma for type-safe database access
-- Joi for request validation
+- Express-validator for request validation
 - Bull with Redis for scheduling reminders
 - Socket.io for real-time communication

 ### Database
 - PostgreSQL for relational data
 - Redis for session management and caching
-- Elasticsearch for advanced searching

 ### DevOps & Infrastructure
 - Docker for containerization
 - Docker Compose for local development
-- Kubernetes for production deployment
 - GitHub Actions for CI/CD
-- AWS (ECS/EKS, RDS, ElastiCache, S3) for hosting
+- AWS for hosting
 - Prometheus with Grafana for monitoring
 - ELK Stack for logging

 ## 🏗️ Architecture

-The application follows a microservices architecture with the following components:
+The application follows a modular architecture with the following components:

-1. **API Gateway Service**: Authentication, routing, rate limiting
+1. **API Gateway**: Authentication, routing, rate limiting
 2. **User Service**: Profile management, permissions
 3. **Scheduling Service**: Booking engine, availability management
 4. **Notification Service**: Email/SMS communications